gogama/flatgeobuf/README.md

       This will clean up the code and output of the example tests...

 Work to be done:
-    1) Rename Reader/Writer to FileReader/FileWriter and use file_reader.go, file_writer.go.
-    2) Create PropReader, PropWriter in prop_reader.go, prop_writer.go
+done    2) Create PropReader, PropWriter in prop_reader.go, prop_writer.go
             Reader: always takes a schema.
                         Has methods like ReadJSON(col int), ReadInt(col int).
                         Also has ReadRem() -> []PropValue where prop value is struct { ColIndex int, Col *Column, Value interface{} }